-Using the wide range of instruments in the School’s Music Department and designed for all musical ability, boys will work towards an ensemble performance featuring every pupil.
+Using the wide range of instruments in the School’s Music Department in activities designed for all musical ability, boys will work towards an ensemble performance featuring every pupil.
 Rehearsals will focus on refining performance skills, developing technical instrument control, improving sight-reading and establishing more advanced methods of expression through the use of dynamics and phrasing suitable to the style and mood of the music.
-This all-inclusive ensemble will perform repertoire from the canon of Western music and the rest of the world developing awareness of different cultures and their attitudes to music.
+This all-inclusive ensemble will perform repertoire from the canon of Western music and the rest of the world, developing awareness of different cultures and their attitudes to music.
 Pupils will enhance transferable skills such as resilience in performance and learning how to control anxiety, in addition to learning skills in how to work collaboratively to achieve a common goal.

 OpenLearn Courses | Y9, Y10, Y11, L6, U6 | Autumn, Spring

 Resilience, adaptability and the self-discipline required to complete courses on time will be the rewards for boys during OpenLearn Courses.

 Selecting from a wide range of subject courses provided by the Open University, pupils are given the chance to undertake positive independent learning, deepening the experience of subjects they are currently studying, investigating a subject or topic for which they have an interest but have not had the chance to study, or looking at a topic completely new to them.
 Courses vary in length and academic level, with a certificate presented upon completion.
 Pupils who undertake these courses show high levels of self-understanding for their age, recognising this as an opportunity to learn, grow and set themselves apart.